notalentgeek/links_scraper/README.md

     This will build the necessary Docker images and start the services in the background.
 The following services will be created:
     - **Kafka**: Messaging service for communication between the producer and consumer services.
     - **MongoDB**: Stores the scraped URLs and metadata.
-    - **Python producer service**: Runs the Python scripts to scrape URLs and send data to Kafka.
+    - **Python Producer Service**: Executes Python scripts that periodically send messages to the messaging service.

 2. **Run the Python consumer-producer service**:
     After starting the services, run the Python script to start processing the scraped URLs.
 You can specify the number of consumer-producer processes you want to run.
 For example: